Cardinal-Cryptography/ink-wrapper/README.md

 ## Usage

+### Note on compatibility.

+The last release compatible with `aleph_client` is version [`0.6.0`](https://crates.io/crates/ink-wrapper-types/0.6.0).
+Note though that it's compatible with `aleph-client` in version `3.0.0` as this is the last version available in [crates.io](https://crates.io/crates/aleph_client/versions).
+We do not guarantee it will work with Testnet or Mainnet since their runtimes may differ in ways that are not compatible with `aleph_client 3.0.0`.

+Current release focuses on compatibility with [drink](https://crates.io/crates/drink).

+Future releases will try to address the support for live chains.

 ### Setup

 Given some metadata file like `my_contract.json` run the tool and save the output to a file in your project: